ahussein-CSA/logAnalytics/README.md

 #########################################################################################

-Script: gather all enabled logs for resources within subscriptions belonging to an account - Azure
+Script: Gather all logs for resources that can be pushed to log analytics within subscriptions for an account - Azure

 Author: Ahmed Hussein - Microsoft